mrled/keymap.click/docs/devnotes.md

 Things I might do, but that I haven't decided on yet

+### Get rid of loglevel

+Use advanced functionality from the console object.
+It only works on recent browsers, but meh.

 ### Draw multiple orange lines

 Sometimes it would be nice to draw two or three orange lines,